You can’t beat these crispy Keto Chicken Wings dripping with luscious garlic parmesan sauce. They are the ultimate low carb Game Day finger food!

 - ¼ teaspoon cayenne

 - ¼ cup salted butter

 - 4 cloves garlic minced

-- Preheat oven to 250F and place a baking rack over a baking sheet lined with foil.
-Brush rack with oil to prevent sticking.
+- Preheat the oven to 250ºF and place a baking rack over a rimmed baking sheet.
+Brush the rack with oil to prevent sticking.